- Woodchipper Hauling Services

 You might be shipping your Woodchipper to a remote location.
 So, you will need a company that ships heavy equipment to your destination.
 Don't assume the company ships to your destination.
 Verify by asking the managers if the company's reach extends to your delivery location.

-Preparing Your Woodchipper for Shipping
+Preparing and Securing Your Woodchipper for Shipping

 - Make sure you document the condition of the Woodchipper before you send it to the shipping crew.